BGforgeNet/FO2tweaks/fo2tweaks/readme.txt

 #### Level 5 after temple of trials
 Nets the Chosen 10000 xp for completing the temple of trials
 #### Max carry weight
 AKA inventory pain killer, part 1.
-Let the Chosen carry up to 999 (max allowed by the engine) pounds.
-It's nearly unlimited in game terms.
-Naturally, that obsoletes "Strong back" and makes "Small frame" pure cheat.
+Let the Chosen carry up to 9999, regardless of strength.
+This takes effects after the temple of trials.
 #### Unlimited trunk
 Inventory pain killer, part 2.
 Never worry about trunk filling up.
 #### Silence fake reload animation